Nathaniel Marston

-Nathaniel Marston (July 9, 1975 – November 11, 2015) was an American actor and producer.
-He is known for his two roles on ABC's One Life to Live as Al Holden and Dr. Michael McBain from 2001 to 2007.
+Nathaniel Marston (July 9, 1975 – November 11, 2015) was an American actor and producer, known for his daytime roles on the CBS soap opera As the World Turns and ABC's One Life to Live.

 Early life

 Born on July 9, 1975, in Torrington, Connecticut, Marston lived in several states with his mother Elizabeth, an aspiring actress, before moving to Kauaʻi, Hawaii, at the age of three.
 When he was ten, they moved to San Diego, California.
 During the next several years he lived in Los Angeles and New York, returning to Los Angeles where he graduated from Beverly Hills High School.

 Career

 While working at a Beverly Hills bakery, Marston was "discovered" by a customer who happened to be an agent for William Morris.
 After appearing in several commercials, he was cast as Rosario Cappamezza in the feature film Love Is All There Is co-starring with Angelina Jolie, followed by a role in the film The Craft (1996).
 He then became a regular in the prime time television series Matt Waters in 1996.

 Marston appeared as Eddie Silva on the CBS soap opera As the World Turns from 1998 to 2000.
 The role earned him a Soap Opera Digest Award nomination for "Outstanding Male Newcomer."

-He next portrayed Al Holden on the ABC soap opera One Life to Live from 2001 to 2003, and then played Dr. Michael McBain on the series from 2004 to 2007.
+He next portrayed Al Holden on the ABC soap opera One Life to Live from 2001 to 2003, and then subsequently played Dr. Michael McBain on the series from 2004 to 2007.

 Marston had a small role in the 2002 cable television movie Monday Night Mayhem.
 On November 25, 2008, he appeared on Law & Order: SVU in the role of Brent Latimer.

 Marston's other film work includes roles in the feature films Ordinary Sinner (2001) and Ciao, America (2002), along with a leading role in the short film The Paw (2005).
 Marston also starred as Tony Parisi in the 2011 independently produced body-switching romantic comedy Walk a Mile in My Pradas.